 - Build communications among internal and external stakeholders in the organization

-The NIST Cybersecurity Framework, comprised of five functions: Identify, Protect, Detect, Respond, and Recover provide organization and structure to the help any bank navigate its way to better protection against cyber threats.
+The NIST Cybersecurity Framework, comprised of five functions: Identity, Protect, Detect, Respond, and Recover provides organization and structure to help any bank navigate its way to better protection against cyber threats.
 The CBCS's handbook on how to think about the five functions in your banking system or financial institution is available here.

 Learn How CyberStrong Streamlines the NIST Cybersecurity Framework Adoption ...
 Along With All Other Financial Services, Banking and other Frameworks and Standards.